petzval/btferret/README.md

           so inbuf[Number of bytes] = 0
 *node = Node number of sending node
         Zero on failure

+If returned number of bytes = 0
-The read_error() function returns one of the following:
+the read_error() function returns one of the following:
   0 = OK - no error
   ERROR_TIMEOUT = timed out
   ERROR_KEY = x key press